J08nY/pyecsca/docs/index.rst

 	     - gmpy2_ (and also GMP library)

 	*pyecsca* contains data from the `Explicit-Formulas Database`_ by Daniel J. Bernstein and Tanja Lange.
+	The data was partially changed, to make working with it easier.
+It is available on Github at `crocs-muni/efd`_.

+	It uses `ChipWhisperer`_ as one of its targets.
 It also supports working with Riscure_ Inspector trace sets, which are of a proprietary format.

 .. dropdown:: Testing & Development